Welcome to Year 2!

 Be able to suggest ways of improving their own work

-Be able to comment on works of art
+Be able to use and comment on works of art

 Be able to work with each other where appropriate